Aereli/Aereli/README.md

 ### Hi there 👋

 ## I'm currently working as..
-- a developer at Workload.ai
+- a developer for a startup at Workload.ai
+- a Software Developer at ProCom

 ## Skills
 -  🌐 React